Arts Foundation of New Zealand: Background

-In 2002 Simon Bowden was appointed Executive Director and in 2003 the organisation held its first awards.
+In 2002, Simon Bowden was appointed Executive Director and in 2003 the organisation held its first awards.
 By 2008 the Arts Foundation had established an endowment fund of NZ$6 million and donated $3 million to over 100 artists across arts disciplines.

-In 2012 the Arts Foundation launched Boosted a crowdsourced funding platform.
+In 2012, the Arts Foundation launched Boosted a crowdsourced funding platform.
 The Arts Foundation Awards celebrate achievement in an artists career.
 Donations come from Patrons of the Arts Foundation and other sources and are awarded directly to artists at the annual New Zealand Arts Awards.

 Promotion of the arts is also part of the mandate of the Arts Foundation.
 In September 2019, the Arts Foundation launched the first New Zealand Arts Month.
 This campaign was supported by Creative NZ, Chartwell Trust, NZME, Phantom and Go Media.

+Jessica Palalagi was appointed general manager in 2022.

 Awards

-There is no application for the awards.
+There is no application process for the awards.
 Artists are selected by an independent panel of arts peers or curators and recipients of awards are selected without their knowing they are under consideration.
 The Arts Foundation administers this process.

 The Icon Awards, Whakamana Hiranga recognise a lifetime of achievement.
 Artists considered to have prominence and outstanding potential receive The Laureate Award.
 Artists in the early stages of their career were selected to receive a New Generation Award, and now receive a Springboard Award and mentorship from a Laureate or Icon.

 In partnership, the foundation produces the Marti Friedlander Photographic Award, of $25,000NZD to assist the career of a photographer, and the Harriet Friedlander Residency, which is a residency in New York valued at $80,000NZD.

 The Mallinson Rendel Illustrators Award was presented for the first time in 2011.
 The award is presented every two years to a children's book illustrator with published work of a high standard and includes a cash gift of $15,000.

+In 2021, The Arts Foundation honoured artist and Māori Arts curator Nigel Borell with the "A Moment In Time He Momo" award.

 The Arts Foundation also administers the Katherine Mansfield Menton Fellowship awarding a residency to Menton in France for a writer.